Raykeld/hello-world/README.md

 # hello-world
-This is for my intro to scripting class
+This is for my intro to scripting class.
 I am a freshman at Utah Valley University.
 I am from Mechanicsburg PA.